sanpixel/ratio.ai/PRD.md

 2. User pastes recipe URL into input field
 3. App scrapes and processes the recipe
 4. App displays clean ingredient card with ratios
-5. Optional: User can view concise instructions
+5. User can flip card to view/edit concise instructions
+6. Optional: User can print recipe card for offline use

 ## Technical Considerations
 - Web scraping capabilities for recipe sites